 Locating and separating such small objects from the world’s oceans is clearly a mammoth task of considerable expense.
 Instead the manufacturing industry has initiated a programme of environmental responsibility to limit the loss of the pellets.
 Praised as an effective and affordable program, the initiative would have even greater impact if adopted as an industry standard world-wide, especially if combined with further efforts to reduce pellet loss during transport.

 There are no effective natural processes that remove marine debris.
 The flow of material into the oceans vastly exceeds any practicable man-made method of extracting this growing soup of litter.
 The only way to tackle the issue is to prevent litter entering the oceans in the first place.
 Effective measures to prevent this pollution at source already exist.
-Some, such as levies on single use carrier bags, are becoming more widespread, but others such as deposit refund schemes are still very limited, both in terms of geography and the types of packaging targeted.
+Some, such as levies or blanket ban on single use carrier bags, are becoming more widespread, but others such as deposit refund schemes are still very limited, both in terms of geography and the types of packaging targeted.